python/cpython/Doc/library/stdtypes.rst

 string literals.
 In addition to the functionality described here, there are also string-specific methods described in the :ref:`string-methods` section.

-Bytes and buffer objects contain single bytes -- the former is immutable while the latter is a mutable sequence.
+Bytes and bytearray objects contain single bytes -- the former is immutable while the latter is a mutable sequence.
 Bytes objects can be constructed from literals too; use a ``b`` prefix with normal string syntax: ``b'xyzzy'``.
-To construct buffer objects, use the :func:`buffer` function.
+To construct byte arrays, use the :func:`bytearray` function.

 .. warning::

-   While string objects are sequences of characters (represented by strings of length 1), bytes and buffer objects are sequences of *integers* (between 0 and 255), representing the ASCII value of single bytes.
-That means that for a bytes or buffer object *b*, ``b[0]`` will be an integer, while ``b[0:1]`` will be a bytes or buffer object of length 1.
+   While string objects are sequences of characters (represented by strings of length 1), bytes and bytearray objects are sequences of *integers* (between 0 and 255), representing the ASCII value of single bytes.
+That means that for a bytes or bytearray object *b*, ``b[0]`` will be an integer, while ``b[0:1]`` will be a bytes or bytearray object of length 1.

    Also, while in previous Python versions, byte strings and Unicode strings could be exchanged for each other rather freely (barring encoding issues), strings and bytes are now completely separate concepts.
 There's no implicit en-/decoding if you pass and object of the wrong type.
-A string always compares unequal to a bytes or buffer object.
+A string always compares unequal to a bytes or bytearray object.

 Lists are constructed with square brackets, separating items with commas: ``[a, b, c]``.
 Tuples are constructed by the comma operator (not within square